 Provided by AIMBE

-AIMBE has launched new resources for students and trainees interested in getting involved and active in science policy.
+AIMBE offers resources for students and trainees interested in getting involved and active in science policy.
 They have put together a set of materials geared toward graduate students seeking to:

 1. Learn about science policy issues